ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     /* Example: end */
     ```

-0. (Optional) Register the application as an OAuth 2.0 Client in Google
+0. (Optional) Register the application as an OAuth 2.0 Client in Google.

     In order to authenticate with a Google account and authorize access to its resources, the application needs to be registered with that provider as well.
-If you don't have a Google account (for testing purposes) one can be created with [Create your Google Account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&flowName=GlifWebSignIn&flowEntry=SignUp).
+If you don't have a Google account (for testing purposes) one can be created.
+See [Create your Google Account](https://accounts.google.com/signup/v2/webcreateaccount?continue=https%3A%2F%2Faccounts.google.com%2FManageAccount&flowName=GlifWebSignIn&flowEntry=SignUp).

     With the Google account in place, follow [Using OAuth 2.0 to Access Google APIs](https://developers.google.com/identity/protocols/OAuth2) guide for creating and obtaining client credentials and scopes that could be used in the application.
-In `Authorized redirect URIs` section of the project that you created in [Google API Console](https://console.developers.google.com/apis/dashboard) add:
+In the `Authorized redirect URIs` section of the project that you created in [Google API Console](https://console.developers.google.com/apis/dashboard), add:

     *`http://localhost:3000/google/redirect`*

-    In case of a Google client/RP, the default fake credentials saved in [google/client-config.js](google/client-config.js) will never work; hence, you'd need to replace them with the real ones: either in place or by creating `google/client-config.js.ignore` file, e.g.:
+    In case of a Google client/RP, the default fake credentials saved in [google/client-config.js](google/client-config.js) will never work; hence, you'd need to replace them with the real ones: either in place or by creating a `google/client-config.js.ignore` file.
+For example:

     ```javascript
     /*